Air traffic controller's 'slip of the tongue' nearly causes plane crash

-(CNN) — A "slip of the tongue" by an air traffic controller at Paris Charles de Gaulle airport saw two planes come within 300 feet of crashing into each other on Tuesday.
+(CNN) — A "slip of the tongue" by an air traffic controller at Paris Charles de Gaulle airport saw two planes come within 300 feet of crashing into each other last July, according to a report released Tuesday.

-The incident involved a United Airlines Boeing 787 arriving from Newark, US, and an EasyJet Airbus A320 preparing to take off en route to Malaga, Spain, according to a report from the French air safety investigation authority for civil aviation (BEA) published Tuesday.
+The incident on July 20, 2020, involved a United Airlines Boeing 787 arriving from Newark, New Jersey, and an EasyJet Airbus A320 preparing to take off en route to Malaga, Spain, according to the report from the French air safety investigation authority for civil aviation (BEA).

 At the time, planes were taking off from the 09R runway and landing on 09L, according to the report, but the controller told the United Airlines plane to land on 09R.

-Note: Correction: A previous version of this story contained the wrong date for the incident.
-It happened July 20, 2020.